oracle-devrel/devo.tutorials/apache-php-ubuntu-oci-installation.md

     * **Name:** `<name-for-the-instance>`
     * **Create in compartment:** `<your-compartment>`

-    Enter a value for the name or leave the system supplied default.
+    Enter a value for the name or leave the system-supplied default.

 3. Review the **Placement** settings, and click the **Show advanced options** link.